loiss-g/DnD-character-Gen/README.md

 A technical description of how the pipeline works.
 -
  - A webhook is created to connect to your jenkins to your github
- - You then create a piplejob in jenkins
+ - You then create a pipelinejob in jenkins
  - The pipeline first sets the envrionemnts - this is where your crenditals for your dockerhub are stored.
 This was done via jenkins global credentials - username with password.
  - The images are built using the docker-compose file from your repo.
 They are then teststed and pushed to dockerhub if tests are sucessful.
  - Afterwards they are pulled form dockerhub to depoly using a docker swarm